Realman78/dorox-readme/README.md

 Getting started with Dorox is as simple as creating an account.
 Upon registration, you're instantly granted access to a personal VM.
 Initially, your VM is set in a secure, internet-restricted mode to mitigate the risks associated with DDoS farms and ensure a safe, reliable service for all users.

+## Tech

+Dorox is completely written in Go (and some shell scripting)

 ## Exclusive Features

 - **Web and SSH Access**: Dorox leverages cutting-edge technology to provide direct VM access through a web interface or traditional SSH, catering to both modern and conventional preferences.